ChlorisJ/VIX-Index-Forecasting/README.md

 ![image](https://user-images.githubusercontent.com/77589878/131267938-bc2ee796-6430-4f70-b378-8da2b3c9c784.png)

 Please note the index is generated with code below.
-I had to manually take out some holidays for the indexes to match
+I had to manually pluck out some holidays for the indexes to match.

 ```
 index=pd.bdate_range(start=pd.to_datetime('2019-12-18'),end=pd.to_datetime('01/31/2020'))
 index = index[index_future_dates != '2019-12-25' ]
-index = index[index1 != '2020-01-01']
+index = index[index != '2020-01-01']
-index = index[index2 != '2020-01-20']
+index = index[index != '2020-01-20']
 index
 ```

-Let's zoom in our prediction!
+Let's zoom in on our prediction!

 ![image](https://user-images.githubusercontent.com/77589878/131267948-06e8fd21-9470-43d8-8928-d88967231953.png)

+> Overall this is not bad, my prediction is at the middle of the test set.
+However we can see that it is having some trouble fitting the spike at the end.
+Let's check model performance

 ### Model Performance